Select your state

 Ready to check your situation?

-The calculator takes under 3 minutes and shows you what rebates may apply, what's missing from your quote, and what questions to ask before signing.
+Find your state above, or start with the Massachusetts tools — they're the most complete.
+Spot what rebates may apply, what's missing from your quote, and what to ask before signing.

 Not a government website.
 Rebate rules can change — always verify eligibility with your utility or contractor before assuming you qualify.